department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 <div class="feature" markdown="1" itemprop="steps" itemscope itemtype ="http://schema.org/HowToSection">

-<h3 itemprop="name">Can I get this benefit?</h3>
+<h3 itemprop="name">Am I eligible for the Yellow Ribbon Program?</h3>
 <div itemprop="itemListElement">

-You can get this benefit if you and your school meet the requirements listed below.
+You may be eligible for this program if you and your school meet the requirements listed below.

-#### You must qualify for the maximum benefit rate under the Post-9/11 GI Bill
+#### You must qualify for the maximum benefit rate under the Post-9/11 GI Bill.

 **To qualify, at least one of these must be true.
 You:**